"Now Jacob dwelt ("va’ye'shev") in the land where his father had sojourned, in the

 (emphasis added).
 This event seems

-his family and from his father’s house (cf. Gen. 12:1).
-What is the difference
+from his family and from his father’s house (cf. Gen. 12:1).
+What is the

-between each of those descends?
-Yehuda’s guilt and self-condemnation caused him
+difference between each of those descends?
+Yehuda’s guilt and self-condemnation

-to choose a way out, which led to his spiritual back sliding, whereas Yoseph was
+caused him to choose a way out, which led to his spiritual back sliding,

-from bad to worse, without looking for a redemptive opportunity, whereas the
+The one is moving from bad to worse, without looking for a redemptive

 emphasis added).
 Egypt